 Alumni and Accolades

 Many of the BBER’s former student researchers have gone on to have impressive careers, working at companies such as IBM, Boston Scientific, Google, Amazon, and Cirrus Aircraft.
-One former student, Chris McIntosh, is now UMD’s economics department head, and David McMillan is UMD's interim chancellor.
+One former student, Chris McIntosh, is now a faculty member in UMD's economics department, and David McMillan is UMD's interim chancellor.

 Tax Revenue Impact Study, 2003

 Over the years, the BBER has taken on many large and notable research projects, most of which can be viewed on the U of M's Digital Conservancy.

 Jerry Peterson, former BBER director from 1979 to 1993